hasanmoudud/geocompr/main.md

 The predictive mapping clearly reveals distinct vegetation belts (Figure \@ref(fig:rf-pred)).
 Please refer to @muenchow_soil_2013 for a detailed descriptions of vegetation belts on **lomas** mountains.
-The blue color tones represent the so-called *Tillandsia*-belt .
+The blue color tones represent the so-called *Tillandsia*-belt.
 `Tillandsia` is a highly adapted genus especially found in high quantities at the sandy and quite desertic foot of *lomas* mountains.
 The yellow color tones refer to a herbaceous vegetation belt with a much higher plant cover compared to the *Tillandsia*-belt.
 The orange colors represent the bromeliad belt, which features the highest species richness and plant cover.